-Improve Bentleigh Library and the surrounding area, exploring the possibility of expansion of the facility and introduction of a new civic forecourt, creating a focal point for the community to meet and gather.
+Improve Bentleigh Library and the surrounding area, exploring the possibility of expansion of the facility and introduction of a new civic forecourt.

-- a.
-Creating of a new plaza entry to the Library from Centre Road via Robert Street. - b.
-Establishing a shared zone in Robert Street (road space shared by cars and pedestrians). - c.
-Redeveloping the youth centre on Robert Street. - d.
-Maintaining the existing car parking to service the library users.
+- a Creating a new plaza entry to the Library from Centre Road via Robert Street. - Establishing a shared zone in Robert Street (road space shared by cars and pedestrians). - C Redeveloping the youth centre on Robert Street. - Maintaining the existing car parking to service the library users.

-- > Detailed concept design of the new plaza and shared zone. - > Approval process for the partial pedestrianisation of Robert Street. - Car parking implications of expanding the youth centre and relocation of existing car parking. - > Maintaining service access to the rear of Centre Road commercial properties. - Ensuring appropriate development to the north of proposed plaza to ensure amenity and protect direct sunlight access.
+- > Detailed concept design of the new plaza and shared zone, with a focus on pedestrian safety. - Approval process for the partial pedestrianising of Robert Street. - > Car parking implications of expanding the youth centre and relocation of existing car parking. - Maintaining service access to the rear of Centre Road commercial properties. - Ensuring appropriate development to the north of proposed plaza to ensure amenity and protect direct sunlight access.